-The climate emergency is substantial, urgent, and vital to the health and security of our communities and planet.
-These dangers are daunting.
-Yet we have seen the world come together to solve global environmental issues.
-For example, in 1987, President Ronald Reagan, overruling dissenting members of his Cabinet, urged Congress to ratify an international cap-and-trade treaty that would protect the Earth’s ozone layer.
-The treaty is often considered one of the most successful environmental efforts in history.
+The dangers are daunting.
+Yet, America has led the world to solve global environmental issues before.
+In 1987, President Ronald Reagan, overruling dissenting members of his Cabinet, successfully urged Congress to unanimously ratify the world’s first-ever global treaty to reduce pollution and phase out chlorofluorocarbons to heal the Earth’s ozone layer.
+It is one of the most successful international environmental efforts in history.

 Suffering from almost 20 years of megadrought, the Navajo Nation reached a grim milestone with the highest per-capita COVID-19 infection rate in the U.S. At a time when access to clean water and handwashing facilities is a matter of life and death, a third of the Nation has no running water.
 A lack of clean water across the Navajo Nation compounds the crisis, as 30 million tons of toxic uranium mining, coal, oil, and fracking waste has polluted their land and water.
 Pollution contributes to the reasons why members of the Navajo Nation are 600 times more likely to die of tuberculosis and nearly 200 times more likely to die of diabetes than any other group.
 Despite all the ways the U.S. has failed the Navajo people, we have an opportunity to right continued historical wrongs and bring the latest clean energy technology, regenerative agriculture, and water generation to create a healthy circular economy that can be an example for communities across America.

 Missouri State Representative Maria Chappelle-Nadal has been fighting climate change and environmental racism for decades.
 In the predominantly African American community of St. Louis County, Missouri, radioactive and dioxin waste is being spread further into parks and communities by increased flooding — an example of the racial and environmental injustice made worse by the climate crisis.